Now accepting registrations!

 Unlike some retreats which more closely resemble conferences with a daily agenda packed with speakers, we believe a writers retreat should allow participants plenty of time to write.
 To that end, we’ve scheduled small-group workshops and individual instruction in the mornings and set aside afternoons for writing time – some of it structured and some unstructured.

-While the Salt Cay Writers Retreat curriculum is particularly suited for literary and upmarket commercial fiction writers, memorists and narrative non-fiction writers, any author (published or not-yet-published) who wants to take their writing to the next level is welcome to apply.
-Attendance is limited to 65.
+While the Salt Cay Writers Retreat curriculum is particularly suited for literary and upmarket commercial fiction writers, memorists and narrative non-fiction writers, any author (published or not-yet-published) who wants to take their writing to the next level is welcome to register.
+Attendance is limited to 35 students.

 CLICK HERE to view each day’s program in detail.

-Do I have to workshop the same writing sample I send in with the application, or can I submit something else for the workshops?
+Do I have to workshop the same writing sample I send in with my registration, or can I submit something else for the workshops?

-Your application sample and workshop sample do not have to be the same.
+Your registration sample and workshop sample do not have to be the same.

 Does the manuscript I bring to the retreat need to be finished?